 This kind of diarrhoea in kids is caused by a reaction to an antibiotic, and is reported in up to 20-25%* of cases.
 It may either lead to hospitalization or a sudden discontinuation of the antibiotic.

 Normally, the gut flora works as a defense against harmful bacteria or viruses that can cause infections.
 Sometimes, these infections can present themselves as diarrhoea.

 Intolerances to lactose or artificial sweeteners, or poorly prepared food, can result in diarrhoea.

 Antibiotics which alter the balance of gut flora, like antacids containing magnesium, can cause diarrhoea.

 The lesser known causes of diarrhoea

 Change in weather, diet or even places are known to have an impact on our digestive system/ body.
+Sometimes, this leads to travelers’ Diarrhoea.
 When we travel, we barely think to give our body the time to adjust to this change, or even prepare for it.
 Our gut flora loses its natural balance as a result and the consequence is diarrhoea.
-It’s important to think about your kids in this regard whenever you make travel plans because changes in food, water or uncertain hygiene conditions can make your kid susceptible to stomach infections/diarrhoea.
+It’s important to think about your kids in this regard whenever you make travel plans because changes in food, water or uncertain hygiene conditions can make your kid susceptible to stomach infections/ travelers’ Diarrhoea.